If you have any questions regarding parking rules and regulations, please contact the University Police Department at 732-571-4444.

 Am I allowed to drive to the Dining Hall?

-No, you are only permitted to park in your assigned area.
+There are several 30 minute spaces in Lot 11 if you need to run into the dining hall.
+If the spaces are full, you need to return to your assigned lot.
 Parking in a restricted lot is a violation and will result in a citation being issued.

 Can I park in a handicapped spot if I am just parking for a few minutes?